Ford Transit Connect Plug-in Hybrid new van review

 Market and model

 Standard equipment with the base 'Trend' version includes a digital instrument cluster and a 10-inch touchscreen infotainment display with navigation, voice control and wireless 'Apple CarPlay' and 'Android Auto'.
-The plusher 'Limited' version gets an enhanced digital instrument cluster with navigation integrated; along with lumbar support for the driver's seat and a fold-flat passenger seat with an integrated work surface.
+The plusher 'Limited' variant gets an enhanced digital instrument cluster with navigation integrated; along with lumbar support for the driver's seat and a fold-flat passenger seat with an integrated work surface.
 Plus cargo area dual LED lights and gloss black and silver dashboard trimming.
 A key option is the pack that includes heat for the steering wheel and front seats, as part of which those seats get 4-way lumbar support and a structure approved by back specialists the AGR.

 Standard driver assistance systems include Pre-Collision Assist with Auto Emergency Braking and Forward Collision Warning, plus Evasive Steering Assist and Intersection Assist to help prevent or mitigate collisions.
 Also developed for this model is a Blind Spot Information system with Cross Traffic Alert - and Exit Warning to prevent the doors being opened in the face of oncoming traffic.
 And there's a 'Pro Trailer Backup Assist' system to help drivers manoeuvre a trailer without jack-knifing.